 The Staff Code of Conduct states that we all have a duty to safeguard our students and that they should report any behaviours that breach or are seen to breach the Staff Code of Conduct.
 This is also emphasised at the new staff safeguarding induction meeting with the DSL.
-A reminder about this is given at the start of each academic year in the staff briefing and a reminder of how to communicate concerns via email to the DSL, and that this is handled with discretion.
+A reminder about this is given at the start of each academic year in the staff briefing.
+Reporting should be done via the KES Neutral Notifications Form.